 MBC also provides wireless access to all students that have a valid student account.
 All Mary Baldwin buildings on both campuses are covered with wireless access.
 While the wireless connection can be convenient, OIT recommends that you use a network cord when you can, as it is faster and more reliable than wireless.

 To connect to the campus network your device must have a wireless network adapter, or a wired network adapter with a Category 5 connection cable.
 It must also have an up-to-date web browser.
 If you have a device that does not have browser capabilitiy you will not be able to connect it to the MBC network.
 The browser is required to authenticate to the network.

 In order for a student to access the MBC network, you will need to authenticate through a special web page.
 When you connect you are re-directed to the authentication page.
 You enter your MBC Username and your MBC PIN.

-Students are not allowed to “extend the network” by connecting additional hubs, routers, switches or personal wireless access points to the MBC network.
-All buildings on campus are already equipped with wireless.
+Note: Students are not allowed to “extend the network” by connecting additional hubs, routers, switches or personal wireless access points to the MBC network.

 GETTING HELP FOR YOUR PC

 Owning your own computer can be a real challenge.
 While it is definitely handy to have a computer available whenever you need it, it can be difficult to keep it running without problems.